qll/autoCSP/README.md

 Is this proxy useful for me?
 ============================
 Depends on many factors.
-If you have a high profile site, probably no. It was not built with performance in mind but is merely a proof of concept.
+If you have a high profile site, probably no. It was not built with performance in mind and is merely a proof of concept.
+You may use any idea of the thesis or this proxy and implement it in your framework/product/foo.
+If you feel adventurous, you might try and use it on your site (it only supports Chrome right now).
+I might even help you, but I personally think that the ideas and concepts will be more useful when incorporated in a framework to aid developers.
+I will look into such projects very soon.